 Cold Weather Mountain Bike Shoes

-Over the past two winters, I have been putting cold, snowy and muddy miles on the Sidi Diablo GTX mountain biking shoes.
-So after hundreds of miles and as many trips into snow and mud as I could find, how did the Sidi Diablo GTX shoes hold up?
+Over the past two winters, I have been putting cold, snowy and muddy miles on the Sidi Nix mountain biking shoes.
+So after hundreds of miles and as many trips into snow and mud as I could find, how did the Sidi Nix shoes hold up?

 • Sizes: from 39 to 50